gaevoy/gaevoy.github.io/_posts/2022-12-05-lessons-learned-running-company.md

 ## `Google Sheets` is must-have

-I never would have thought before, how useful and valuable `Google Sheets` can be.
-Any processes possible to represent via spreadsheets and automate via `Google Apps Script`.
+I never would have thought before, how useful and valuable `Google Sheets` can be. `Google Sheets` is perfect prototyping tool where you can represent almost any processes via spreadsheets and automate via `Google Apps Script`.
 Currently, we use `Google Sheets` for:
 * invoice generation
 * accounting of counterparties
 * export SWIFT transfers to banks
 * CIT tax calculation
 * salary taxes calculation

 You may say we should use ERP instead, and I would agree, but I could not find a good one which fits our needs for now.
 Partially, it is because of writting a few lines of `JavaScript` for `Google Sheets` automation is not a problem for me, so it turned out as super flexible option.
+Anyway, I'm still keep looking for a good ERP.

-## DBB Software now
+## `DBB Software` now

+`DBB Software` now is a professional services company headquartered in Krakow, Poland.
+We provide in-house development, DevOps, testing, design, and software architecture.
+Our team has 70+ IT specialists with the primary tech stack includes JavaScript/TypeScript, node.js, React Native, React.js, Vue.js, AWS, and Go.

+We are partnering with well-known global companies, such as [DispatchHealth](https://www.dispatchhealth.com), [Doctify](https://www.doctify.com), [Bookis](https://bookis.com), [Renovai](https://www.renovai.com), [Uniform](https://uniform.dev), [Plaace](https://plaace.co), and many others.
+They are happy with our collaboration and share their positive experience in recommendations on our [Clutch](https://clutch.co/profile/dbb-software#reviews) company profile.

+`DBB Software` stands for driven by business software.
+Our developers prove every day that they are inspired and love their job regardless war, missiles and blackout.
+I'm proud to be helping them.